 You also can consider going in with a few other parents to form your own co-op, says Steve Phelps, president of Bishop O'Dowd High School in Oakland.
 That way you can get supplies in bulk and split them up -- along with the costs.

 Another place you may not have considered for back-to-school shopping, especially for college dorms, is "Mom-and-Dad Mart."

-Outfitting a college dorm is "a great chance for the parents to have a yard sale where the student is the 'purchaser,'" says Fox.
+Outfitting a college dorm is "a great chance for the parents to have a yard sale where the student is the 'purchaser,'" Fox says.

 Look for deals on software and tech

 Computer equipment typically accounts for the most expensive items for school.
-But there are deals to be had if you know what to ask for.
+But you can find deals if you know where to look.

 Along with computers or laptops, if your student needs specific software for school, the college may offer it for a substantial discount, says Mary Hillberry, principal of Lone Pine Elementary School in Bloomfield Hills, Michigan.

 Not only do some companies offer special prices for students, but many schools -- including some middle and high schools -- have deals with manufacturers to provide their products at a discount.

 Even if your school doesn't offer any discounts, you may not have to pay full price.
 Makers often offer special prices to teachers and students, Hillberry says.